slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to humble yourself?

-A way to humble yourself is to put you in the position of being the weakest person in something during the day.
+One way to humble yourself is to place yourself in the position of being the weakest person in something during the day.